The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 For example, if a boss mechanic means we can’t hit it for four seconds then when Tsubame becomes available to use again, we are going to be roughly two GCDs behind.
 There are three different ways of dealing with short downtimes like this.

-## Option 1)
+## Option 1:

 We don’t immediately use Meikyo/Bana/Tsubame when they become available, and instead use them at the normal point in our rotation.

 This is the easiest solution.
-You can just blindly continue your usual rotation but while incurring a four second drift on your cooldowns (and Higanbana).
-This may put all of or a portion of your burst outside of any consistent buff windows
+You can just blindly continue your usual rotation at the cost of incurring a four second drift on your cooldowns (and Higanbana).
+This may put all of or a portion of your burst outside of any consistent buff windows.

-## Option 2)
+## Option 2:

-We Meikyo on cooldown, but at a different Sen, break our current loop and revert to an ad-hoc rotation style for the remainder of the phase or fight.
+We Meikyo on cooldown, but at a different Sen, break our current loop and revert to an ad hoc rotation style for the remainder of the phase or fight.

 This is probably the most natural feeling solution coming from playing SAM in 4.0 and it’s not a bad option to go with.
 You’ll be Meikyo’ing (and hopefully also Tsubame’ing) at roughly the same time as your buff window comes up but you’ll have to be quick on your feet to either figure out a new loop or ad-hoc your way through the remainder of the phase/fight.

-## Option 3)
+## Option 3:

 Drop your filler GCDs for that cycle.

 The best of both worlds, but much trickier to pull off on-the-fly.
-For each 2~ seconds of downtime encountered you can remove one filler GCD from your cycle.
+For each ~2 seconds of downtime encountered you can remove one filler GCD from your cycle.
 For example, if you have a Yukikaze Hagakure filler by default and you disconnect from your target for two seconds, you can switch it to a single Enpi filler.
 Four seconds?
 Drop the filler entirely.
 We have even more theoretical downtime buffer than is provided by the rotation examples in the next section too.

 Fun fact: By entering Meikyo with a Yuki Sen, ending Meikyo with a Gekko/Kasha, and applying Higanbana with a Yukikaze Sen we can manipulate our rotation at 2.06 GCD to require up to four filler GCDs which equates to 10.8 seconds of downtime buffer.